-Government grants are not recognised until there is reasonable assurance that the Company will comply with the conditions attaching to them and such grants can reasonably have a value placed upon them.
+Government grants are not recognised until there is reasonable assurance that the Company will comply with the conditions attaching to them and the grant will be received.
 Government grants are recognised in the profit or loss on a systematic basis over there periods in which the Company recognises as expense the related costs for which the grant was intended to compensate.
+Government grants related to assets are treated as deferred income and are recognised in the statement of profit and loss on a systematic and rational basis over the useful life of the asset.